storj/docs/app/(docs)/dcs/buckets/delete-buckets/page.md

   title: Deleting Buckets Using Different Tools
   description:
-    Guide on how to delete Storj buckets using command-line tools or the Storj Console even if the encryption phrase is lost.
+    Guide on how to delete Storj buckets using command-line tools or the Storj Console even if the encryption phrase is lost or you have had a Governance Object Lock enabled.
 ---

 You can delete a bucket from various command-line tools or the Storj Console.